symfony/symfony-docs/book/http_fundamentals.rst

 matter how you develop on the web, the goal of your server is *always* to understand simple text requests, and return simple text responses.

-Symfony2 is built from the ground-up around that reality.
+Symfony is built from the ground-up around that reality.
 Whether you realize it or not, HTTP is something you use everyday.
-With Symfony2, you'll learn how to master it.
+With Symfony, you'll learn how to master it.

 .. index::